Skip to main content

 Written by Deborah Ramírez

 New to Candu?
-Start with What is Candu? and How Candu Works to understand the fundamentals before diving into setup.
+Read What is Candu? and How Candu Works first, then come back here to set things up.

 Before you get started